Champ Bailey: 2005

 The Denver Broncos finished the 2005 NFL season first in the AFC West with a 13–3 record, earning a first-round bye.
 On January 14, 2006, Bailey started in the Divisional Round against the New England Patriots and recorded two solo tackles, one pass deflection, and intercepted a pass by Tom Brady to wide receiver Troy Brown in the endzone while the Broncos were leading 10–6 at the time.
 He returned the interception 100–yards down the left sidelined and as he approached the opposite endzone tight end Benjamin Watson delivered an unexpected hit that instantly knocked the ball from Bailey's possession and sent it flying out-of-play at the one–yard line.
 His return broke the record for the longest non-scoring play in NFL history at the time and had been routinely added to highlight reels on the NFL Network, including being ranked 85th in the NFL 100 Greatest Plays.
 The blow delivered by Ben Watson sent the ball flying out of Bailey's hands so rapidly that it was difficult to determine if the ball exited the field-of-play at the one–yard line or if it had crossed through the endzone to result in a touchback.
-The result of the call would most likely have effect the outcome of game.
+The result of the call would most likely have affected the outcome of game.
 If it was determined that the ball had exited through the endzone, the Patriots would've received possession at their 20–yard line down 10–3.
 The referee determined the ball exited the field-of-play at the sideline, which resulted in the Broncos receiving possession at the one–yard line, which led to a one–yard rushing touchdown by running back Mike Anderson to increase their lead by 14 points to 17–3.
 The Broncos capitalized on this outcome to defeat the Patriots 27–13 to advance to the AFC Championship Game.